Home Raising, Rebuild and Relocation | Resilient Homes Program

 Homeowners can request an internal review or can appeal a decision of RA, under the Resilient Homes Program.

-Where the Home Assessment works cost estimate is greater than the available grant, and the homeowner cannot afford to provide a co-contribution, the Resilient Homes Program team will work with the homeowner towards a resolution on a case-by-case basis and aligned with the Individual and Exceptional Circumstances Policy.
+Where the works cost estimate is greater than the available grant value, and the homeowner cannot afford to provide a co-contribution, RA will work with the homeowner towards a resolution on a case-by-case basis, usually resulting in a reduced scope of works.

 Fact sheets and guidance